Will a 3-season Tent Work in Pacific Northwest Winters?

-These three use the X-Frame design:
+These tents use the X-Frame design:

 - Northface Stormbreak 1 (3 lbs 7 oz, around $130.)

-- REI Co-op Half Dome (4 lbs.
-2 oz. no longer available)
+- REI Co-op Half Dome (4 lbs 2 oz, no longer available)

-- REI Co-op Passage 1 Tent (4 lbs.
-10 oz., $139.)
+- REI Co-op Passage 1 (4 lbs 10 oz, $139.)

 Be aware that most tent designs will be fine when there are low winds and no heavy snow falling.
-My aim is to point out examples that will do better in at least mild winds and some snowfall.
+In calm weather, the experience of being in a 3-season tent is similar to being in a 4-season tent.
+My aim is to point out tent examples that will do better in at least mild winds and some snowfall.

 3-season tents that use an X-frame design (the poles form an X from corner to corner) are sturdier in windy winter conditions.
 This is the design type used most often for small mountaineering tents that need to withstand high elevation winds.
 (More about PNW winter wind, see Preparing for Winter Wind.)

 Expedition and mountaineering tents are made for high winds because sometimes such winds cannot be avoided, especially at higher elevations.
-Mountaineers tend to climb in the summer or shoulder seasons when weather is warmer and high winds less frequent.
+Mountaineers tend to climb in the summer or shoulder seasons when the weather is warmer and high winds less frequent.
 If you are winter backpacking, pay attention to the wind forecast and be prepared because you may encounter tougher conditions than many mountaineers experience.